How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Further DNN experiment results

 \subsection{\texorpdfstring{$\text{CReLU}_{\tau, m}$}{CReLU}}

-\subsubsection{Mean Training Loss Plots}
+\subsubsection{Mean training loss plots}

-\cref{fig:mean_train_loss_crelu} provides the mean training loss for each individual run, and demonstrates the improvement in mean training dynamics, with faster training for high sparsity levels, particularly for cases $s=\{0.85, 0.9\}$, $V'(q^*) = \{ 0.5, 0.7\}$; and the recovery of ability to train for $s=0.85$, $V'(q^*)=0.9$.
+\cref{fig:mean_train_loss_crelu} provides the mean training loss for each parameter set across five different seeds, and demonstrates the improvement in mean training dynamics, with faster training for high sparsity levels, particularly for cases $s=\{0.85, 0.9\}$, $V'(q^*) = \{ 0.5, 0.7\}$; and the recovery of ability to train for $s=0.85$, $V'(q^*)=0.9$.

-\subsubsection{Individual Run Training Loss Plots}
+\subsubsection{Individual run training loss plots}